-The run-up to the EU referendum saw investment fund managers shovelling assets from equities (stocks & shares) into cash, over fears (since proved well-founded) that a Brexit would cause another financial meltdown and send stock markets into freefall.
-Investment portfolios had cash levels of 5.7 per cent, which is the highest level since 2001 and a figure usually only seen in a recession.
+The run-up to the EU referendum saw investment fund managers shovelling assets from equities (stocks & shares) into cash, over fears that Brexit would cause another financial meltdown and send stock markets into freefall.
+Investment portfolios had cash levels of 5.7 per cent, the highest level since 2001 and a figure usually only seen in a recession.
 This is because investors tend to flee towards ‘low-risk’ assets such as cash and bonds during times of instability.

 Generally, investors who want to see better long-term returns favour higher risk assets such as equities.
 ‘Risk’ in investment terms means volatility – that is, how likely an asset is likely to rise or fall in value over a given period of time, and by how much it is likely to do so.
 In other words it’s not a bad thing in itself; investors know that this volatility is needed to lift the value of a portfolio over time – even if the ride is occasionally a bumpy one.
 You could sum up the investment principle of risk as ‘Fortune favours the brave’.

 Cash, on the other hand, is considered a very low-risk asset.
 Cash investments don’t go down in value (except as a result of inflation), but neither are they known for delivering high rates of growth.
 But have we underestimated cash?

 The amazing moving savings account

 A recent study claims to have seen cash beat equities at their own game.
 Paul Lewis (who presents BBC Radio 4’s Moneybox) claims that through a process of active management, a cash investment can beat equities for as long as 18 years – all without the possible downside that comes with a stock market investment.